Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Kappa Pond (Obako Pond)

-The area known as Yamaguchi Village has had stories of kappa since ancient times.
-In the 58th story of "The Tales of Tono," a kappa tries to drag the horse of a family called "Shin'ya" into the river, but is unable to resist the strength of the horse and ends up being pulled all the way to the stables.
+The area known as Yamaguchi village has had stories of kappa since ancient times.
+In the 58th chapter of "The Tales of Tono," a kappa that lived there tries to drag the horse of a family called "Shinya" into the river, but is unable to resist the horse's strength and ends up being pulled all the way to the stables.

-The villagers gathered together and discussed whether to kill the kappa or forgive it, and in the end they solemnly promised not to cause any more trouble for the kappa and let it go.
-It is said that the kappa left the village and moved to Aizawa Falls, upstream of the river.
+The villagers gathered together and discussed whether to kill or forgive the kappa, and in the end they made a firm promise not to cause any more mischief and let the kappa go.
+Legend has it that the kappa left the village and moved to Aizawa Falls, upstream of this river.

-Access: 9.4km from JR Tono Station / 18 minutes by car
+Access: Approximately 9.4 km from JR Tono Station / 18 minutes by car

-So, will you be able to meet a kappa in Tono?
+So, will you be able to see a kappa in Tono?

 We are a regional trading company responsible for promoting local products and revitalizing tourism in Tono City, Iwate Prefecture.
 Tono is home to numerous legends about kappa and zashiki warashi, and is also home to an abundance of agricultural and livestock products that take advantage of its location in a basin, with one of the largest production volumes of hops used in beer in Japan.
 I'm proud.
 By interweaving Tono's people, goods, history and culture, we aim to create value unique to the region, refine the Tono brand, and revitalize the region.